spdx/spdx-3-model/model/Core/Classes/ExternalReference.md

 ## Summary

-A reference to a resource outside of the scope of SPDX-3.0 content.
+A reference to a resource outside the scope of SPDX-3.0 content.

 ## Description

-An External Reference is a grouping of characteristics unique to the identity, location and context of a resource outside of the scope of SPDX-3.0 content.
+An External Reference points to a resource outside the scope of the SPDX-3.0 content that provides additional characteristics of an Element.

 ## Metadata